 Cloud computing enables sophisticated manufacturing techniques that leverage things like high-performance computing (HPC), 3D printing, and industrial robots.
 Notable manufacturing companies like Doosan, for example, look to LoadSpring for cloud services that improve their operations and allow them to innovate.
 Doosan sees a vast increase in project management software performance, which benefits team efficiency.
 LoadSpring’s multi-layer cloud security, integration between applications, and disaster recovery all work together to keep Doosan’s operations efficient.

-Architecture, Engineering, and Construction (AEC)
+Cloud Contract Software For Architecture, Engineering, and Construction (AEC)

 The AEC sector, another significant factor in world economic development, is familiar with cloud services but is still in the adoption phase.
 That said, interest in cloud adoption among contractors has jumped from 16% to 85%.
 Some factors holding companies back are lack of understanding of cloud services, unfounded security concerns, and inadequate internet coverage on remote work sites.
+According to the Unearth research linked above, “it’s only within the last few years that developers have made SaaS solutions to exploit the power and potential of cloud computing, mobile devices, and 4G wireless internet for the construction industry.”

 Major AEC companies like Flatiron Construction take advantage of cloud-hosted project and contract management software, as well as advanced data centralization and efficient license management.
 These cloud services create greater software adoption companywide (which saves time and money), allow for valuable business insights, and offload significant burden from internal IT staff.
 The competitive advantage offered by efficient cloud services enables companies like Flatiron to operate strategically; it also gives them flexibility and scalable infrastructure that allows for business agility and adaptability.